php-dev-br/laravel-doc-pt-br/routing.md

 PHP 8.1 introduced support
 for [Enums](https://www.php.net/manual/en/language.enumerations.backed.php).
 To
-complement this feature, Laravel allows you to type-hint a [string-backed Enum](https://www.php.net/manual/en/language.enumerations.backed.php) on your route definition and Laravel will only invoke the route if that route segment corresponds to a valid Enum value.
+compliment this feature, Laravel allows you to type-hint a [string-backed Enum](https://www.php.net/manual/en/language.enumerations.backed.php) on your route definition and Laravel will only invoke the route if that route segment corresponds to a valid Enum value.
 Otherwise, a 404 HTTP response will